 Another view is that although there is a huge rock, east of the main rock cave, it has not cut off the light .
 Therefore it was known as the Aloka lena (cave with light).

-One cave he explains as being the kitchen.
+One cave he explains is the kitchen.
 There is a broken section of what he explained as a wall and the roof is black which he attributes to the soot.
-Now on Poya days people come to observe ‘Sil’ and meditate in these caves.
-He believes that there are still other hidden caves and hopes some day to locate and clear these as well.
+Now on Poya days, people come to observe ‘Sil’ and meditate in these caves.
+He believes that there are still other hidden caves and hopes to locate and clear these as well.

 To enter the Aluvihara one has to climb a number of steps.
 In the Viharaya is a rock cave with paintings and statues in it.
 The Ven.
 Dr. Inamaluwe Nandarathana Thera explained that the paintings are of ‘Anothattha Vila’ “Dahamsonda Jatakaya, Huridattha Jatakaya, “Maithri Bodhisattva’ and a few others.
 In another section. the ‘Vessantara Jatakaya’ has been painted.
-At the entrance there is a ” Makara Thorana ‘, figures of ‘Doratupala’ , paintings of lions and flags with the sun and moon.
+At the entrance, there are a ” Makara Thorana ‘, figures of ‘Doratupala’ , and paintings of lions, and flags with the sun and moon.

 In the ‘Sangayana Lena (rock cave) there is a painting of the Maha Rahathan Theras writing the Tripitaka on talipot leaves.

-In the 1st Century B.C., during King Walagamba’s time there had been a famine for 12 years which was known as ‘Baminithiyasaya’.
+In the 1st Century B.C., during King Walagamba’s time, there had been a famine for 12 years which was known as ‘Baminithiyasaya’.
 There was also a South Indian invasion at the same time.
 In addition, the Anuradhapura Mahavihara Bhikkhus were divided.
-The bhikkhus realised that these problems would be a danger to the Buddha Dhamma.
-Due to the famine, they had to eat yams, roots and leaves and underwent a difficult time.
-Under these conditions, memorising and repeating the Dhamma was difficult.
+The bhikkhus realized that these problems would be a danger to the Buddha Dhamma.
+Due to the famine, they had to eat yams, roots, and leaves and underwent a difficult time.
+Under these conditions, memorizing and repeating the Dhamma was difficult.
 Some went to India, others left Anuradhapura and about 60 Bhikkhus went to Malaya Rata which is said to be the hill country.
-They lived on the banks of the Mahaweli river under harsh conditions.
+They lived on the banks of the Mahaweli River under harsh conditions.
 They saw dead animals.
-The Theras were weak and realised that the Buddha Dhamma was in danger of being lost.
+The Theras were weak and realized that the Buddha Dhamma was in danger of being lost.

 They selected 500 Maha Theras for this purpose with Maha Thera Kunthagattha Tissa who was in Thuparama to guide them.
 They came to Aluvihara and with the patronage of Mathula Janapadaadipathi (a chief) wrote the Tripitaka in Pali.

-King Walagamba had commanded all viharayas in the island to organise a ‘pahan pooja’ (lighting of oil lamps) to mark the event.
-This became an annual event where a ‘perahera’(procession) started from Rajamaha Kohon Viharaya to end at Aluviharaya.
+King Walagamba had commanded all viharayas on the island to organize a ‘pahan pooja‘ (lighting of oil lamps) to mark the event.
+This became an annual event where a ‘perahera'(procession) started from Rajamaha Kohon Viharaya to ended at Aluviharaya.
 However, with time, this custom ceased.